ewilsey/MART441/HW-5/readme.md

 #Issue 2 more image related issues:
-When I updated the index and script to reflect the new images, the images were not showing up first.
+When I updated the index and script to reflect the new images, the images were not showing at first.
 I changed length to 10 and random number counter to 5, images reappeared.
 But now only 2 images were being called up.
 I changed var count from 2 0's to 5 0's.